-Tremor can sometimes be mistaken for other conditions
+Tremor may be mistaken for other conditions

 Many symptoms of PD overlap with other conditions, which can sometimes lead to misdiagnosis.
 About one-third of respondents initially received an inaccurate diagnosis, including essential tremor (31%), depression/anxiety (27%), and benign-essential tremor (15%).

 Each person with PD struggles with unique symptoms

 Parkinson’s is a highly variable disease, meaning that different people have different combinations of symptoms, and those symptoms can be at varying severity levels.

 People with PD tend to experience a myriad of symptoms that go well beyond the typical tremor and other motor symptoms.
 There are also considerable differences among men and women and their experiences with PD symptoms!

 It can be frustrating coping with a disease that encompasses such a wide range of symptoms.
 Many people feel that dealing with these symptoms can be physically and emotionally draining…